asyncapi/asyncapi-react/docs/configuration/config-modification.md

 - **show?: Partial<ShowConfig>**

   This field contains configuration responsible for rendering specific parts of the AsyncAPI component.
-  All fields are set to `true` by default.
+  All except the `sidebar` fields are set to `true` by default.

-- **expand?: Partial<ExpandConfig>**
+- **sidebar?: Partial<SideBarConfig>**

-  This field contains configuration responsible for expanding specific parts of the AsyncAPI component automatically.
+  This field contains configuration responsible for the way of working of the sidebar.
-  `root` refers to a root component for specific parts of the AsyncAPI component, and `elements` refers to elements inside the `root` component.
-  By default, `expand.channels.root` is set to `true`.

-- **showErrors?: boolean**

-  This field turns on or off the option displaying validation or parsing errors that show at the top of the component.
-  This field is set to `true` by default.
+  `showOperations` field is set to `byDefault` by default.

 - **parserOptions?: ParserOptions**

   This field contains configuration for [`asyncapi-parser`](https://github.com/asyncapi/parser).
-See available options [here](https://github.com/asyncapi/parser-js/blob/master/API.md#parser).
+See available options [here](https://github.com/asyncapi/parser-js/blob/master/API.md#module_@asyncapi/parser..parse).
   This field is set to `null` by default.

-- **pushStateBehavior?: (hash: string) => void**

-  This field contains custom logic for changing the `hash` parameter in the URL of a page.
-  See the default logic [here](../../library/src/store/useChangeHash.ts#L11).

 ## Examples